Rookie Card Year: 1991

 Investment Rating: 7.5

 As one of the most universally respected players of his generation, Chipper Jones cards and memorabilia have a very dedicated following.
-And with the future Hall of Famer announcing that 2012 is his last season, interest in Chipper Jones cards will likely rise as collectors recognize that he has many great items available at reasonable prices.
+And with the future Hall of Famer now retired, interest in Chipper Jones cards will likely continue to draw strong interest as collectors recognize that he has many great items available at reasonable prices.

 Despite only winning one World Series, the Atlanta Braves of the 1990s were, arguably, one of the most dominant franchises in baseball history.
 A huge part of that success was Jones.
 The first pick in the 1990 draft, Jones played eight games for Atlanta in 1993.
 A torn ACL cost him the entire 1994 season.
 Finally, Jones found a spot in the Braves' lineup in 1995, hitting 23 home runs and driving in 86.
 For more than a decade, Jones was one of the most consistent hitters in the game.
 In every season between 1995 and 2008, Jones hit at least 21 homers.
 The 1999 National League MVP also drove in 100 or more runs nine times.